Virtual Machine Migration

 Live migration is a method of moving a virtual machine from one host to another, where the VM remains running throughout the migration process.

-The live migration process copies a virtual machine's memory from source to destination host while the VM is running.
+The live migration process copies a virtual machine's memory from the source to the destination host while the VM is running.
 Any memory pages that get modified or "dirtied" on the VM during this time are copied over again.
-Finally the VM enters a brief pause period during which it's remaining memory and CPU state are copied over to the destination host and finally the VM is resumed on the destination host. ** Downtime: The VM will experience a very short downtime (typically milliseconds to seconds) during the pause period before it resumes on the destination host.
+Finally, the VM enters a brief pause period during which its remaining memory and CPU state are copied over to the destination host, and finally, the VM is resumed on the destination host.

 Live migration can be classified further by the way it treats virtual machine storage: